ajose-malik/spindle_yarn_backend/README.md

 ---

 ### Project Description:
 Spindle & Yarn is a trendy online store.
-Browse through our Mens and Womens section, for style inspiration.
-In our thrift section feel free to add and remove items as you would in a brick and motar thrift store you can also adjust them as you see fit.
+Browse through our Men's and Women's section, for style inspiration.
+In our thrift section feel free to add and remove items as you would in a brick and mortar thrift store you can also adjust them as you see fit.

 ### Technologies: